osamasal/CarND-Traffic-Sign-Classifier-P2/writeup.md

 * Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./Visualization.png "Visualization"
+[image2]: ./Visualization_pie.png "Visualization pie chart"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image3]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image4]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./Dataset/keep_right.png "Traffic Sign: keep right"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./Dataset/no_entry.png "Traffic Sign: no entry"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./Dataset/priority_road.png "Traffic Sign: priority road"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./Dataset/right_turn.png "Traffic Sign: right turn"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+[image9]: ./Dataset/speed_limit_50.png "Traffic Sign: speed limit 50"
+[image10]: ./Dataset/stop.png "Traffic Sign: stop"
+[image11]: ./Dataset/yield.png "Traffic Sign: yield"

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/osamasal/CarND-Traffic-Sign-Classifier-P2/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is ????????????????????????????????????????????????????
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.